UBC-DSCI/introduction-to-datascience-python/source/viz.md

 Alright, not bad!
 The plot in {numref}`islands_bar` is definitely the right kind of visualization, as we can clearly see and compare sizes of landmasses.
-The major issues are that the smaller landmasses' sizes are hard to distinguish, and the names of the landmasses are tilted by default to fit in the labels.
+The major issues are that the smaller landmasses' sizes are hard to distinguish, and the plot is so wide that we can't compare them all!
 But remember that the question we asked was only about the largest landmasses; let's make the plot a little bit clearer by keeping only the largest 12 landmasses.
-We do this using the `sort_values` function followed by the `iloc` property.
+We do this using the `nlargest` function; the first argument is the number of rows we want and the second is the name of the column we want to use for comparing who is largest.
 Then to help us make sure the labels have enough space, we'll use horizontal bars instead of vertical ones.
 We do this by swapping the `x` and `y` variables.